-The Centre for Forest Value (CFV) aims to build research capacity within the forestry and wood products sector and provide innovative solutions to help shift the sector from the traditional resource driven, low technology base to a market driven, precision manufacturing focused industry.
-The Centre’s research projects range from the germplasm to commercial buildings with projects in diverse areas such as forest production, restoration, manufacturing, supply chains and innovative data collection technologies.
+The Centre for Forest Value (CFV) is an Australian Research Council supported Industrial Transformation Training Centre.
+Our role is to build research capacity within the forestry and wood products sector and provide evidence-based research to industry identified problems.
+The Centre is currently undertaking a range of research projects which range from germplasm to final wood products with projects in diverse areas such as hardwood silviculture, restoration, manufacturing and supply chains.

 We aim to produce industry-ready higher degree by research graduates and postdoctoral fellows with broad perspectives of the forest industry.
 We provide our PhD graduates with experience working with industry and other stakeholders across the production forest landscape and vertically along the forest products supply chain.
 Such experiences and skills are at present largely absent in the sector.